 Full In use Empty Dry No bottle Unknown Meaning The bottle holds sufficient reagent to fill a retort at the specified basket level.
+A reagent transfer is in progress or was abandoned.
+The reagent level is between full and empty.
 The bottle has been used to fill a retort.
 There is still reagent in the bottle.
 The bottle has been completely drained leaving only a small amount of residue.
 The bottle has been removed.
 A previously missing bottle has been replaced.
 You must enter the reagent and state details before using this station.
-Icon 8 Ethanol 99% 8 Ethanol 99% 8 Ethanol 99% 8 Ethanol 99% ?
+Icon 8 Ethanol 99% Ethanol 99% Ethanol 99% Ethanol 99% ?
 Unknown